-The size of punches is an important subject in follicular unit extraction and follicular isolation techniques.
+The size of punches is an important subject in FUE hair transplant and CIT techniques.
 It is also a strong marketing tool for some groups who attempt to mislead patients into believing that they can always use a small punch and they always get a high yield with little destruction to the follicles and follicular units.
 We are perhaps the most experienced in follicular unit extraction at this time with more than 300,000 grafts removed by our patented follicular isolation technique of extraction.
 We rely on this vast amount of experience to help guide us in the art of follicular unit extraction.

 One must remember that individuals who have hair loss want hair on the areas where they do not have hair.
 The advantage of FUE is that it allows us to leave an imperceptible scar in addition to adding hair to the areas of loss.
 Adding hair can be efficient or inefficient.
 In other words, for every 100 hairs you attempt to move, you may move 92 to 97 intact hairs or you may move only 62 intact hairs.
 The ones you do not move are damaged in the removal process.
 If the damage ratio exceeds 8%, the process becomes very inefficient.
 You will not get as much hair from every graft as you desire.
 Your resulting coverage will be less.
 Furthermore, you will pay more for less hair.
 In general punches smaller than 1.0 mm are good for two hair or one hair grafts.
 If you attempt to move larger grafts than two hairs, your injury rate will increase and your efficiency will decrease significantly.

 The hairs exit from the scalp in natural clusters.
 They are very close to one another on the surface.
-On the surface the clusters of hairs are bound closely into one or sometimes more than one follicular canal.
+On the surface, the clusters of hairs are bound closely into one or sometimes more than one follicular canal.
 As they enter the skin, they begin to spread out.
-In hair surgery we call this hair splay.
+In hair surgery, we call this hair splay.
 A useful analogy is a bundle of flowers that are in a vase.
 At the top of the vase, they are very close to one another.
 As the flowers enter the vase, they progressively deviate from one another.
 Some vases are narrower at the neck and some are wider.
-The wider ones will not gather the flowers as closely to one another at the neck.
+The wider ones will not gather the flowers as close to one another at the neck.
 Some vases are wider at the base.
-In the wider ones the hairs will be farther apart; there will be more splay or distance between the individual flower stems.
-In more narrow bases the flowers will be much closer to one another.
+In the wider ones, the hairs will be farther apart; there will be more splay or distance between the individual flower stems.
+On more narrow bases the flowers will be much closer to one another.
 There will be less splay or distance between the individual stems.
 The same thing happens with the scalp’s donor area.
-In some individuals there will be a wide variety of narrow bundles.
-In other individuals there will be a preponderance of follicular units exhibiting splay.
-In other individuals there will be a variety of bundles.
+In some individuals, there will be a wide variety of narrow bundles.
+In other individuals, there will be a preponderance of follicular units exhibiting splay.
+In other individuals, there will be a variety of bundles.
 Some have more splay than others and some have very little splay.